nelasunitha/task-list-api/ada-project-docs/wave_01.md

 #### Get One Task: One Saved Task

-As a client, I want to be able to make a `GET` request to `/tasks/1` when there is at least one saved task and get this response:
+As a client, I want to be able to make a `GET` request to `/tasks/1` when there is at least one saved task and get this respons
 `200 OK`

 ```json